GIneck/amethyst-kingdom/README.md

 # amethyst-kingdom
 A collection of Origins for the Origins mod minecraft

-- Nipsie:
+- Blendor
-- Icon: glow_berries
+- Icon: Obsidion
-  - 1/4 block tall
-  - Night vison except for direct sunlight, where blindness is added
-  - Can craft cobble into dirt
-  - Eats dirt
-  - Mines with hands equivalent to a diamond pickaxe
-  - Automatic haste
-  - Speed II at all times
-  - Jump boost
-  - Wall climb
-  - Toggleable invisibility
-  - Glowing applied to other non-nipsies
+- Combination of Blaze, Enderian, and Phantom
-  - Passive to monsters
+  - Immune to fire and lava
-  - No fall damage
+  - takes damage from snowballs, potions, and water
+  - can phase with primary key
+  - can throw ender pearls with secondary key
+  - has long arms
-  - 5 hearts
+  - hates pumpkins

 - Jumping Spider
 - Icon: spider_eye
   - Wall climb